Karaeng Galesong: Later campaigns and death

 However, at the same time as the rebel victories, Galesong quarreled with Trunajaya.
 By late 1676 and January 1677 this evolved into an open conflict between the followers of the two.
 Galesong then settled in Pasuruan and did not help Trunajaya when his capital Surabaya was taken by the VOC in May 1677.
 Nevertheless, he refused to submit to Mataram or the VOC's authority.

 During the subsequent VOC-Mataram campaign against Trunajaya's new capital in Kediri, Galesong's allegiance wavered.
 Initially, he sided with Mataram and unsuccessfully attacked Kediri from Pasuruan.
 However, he and 800 of his followers later broke with the VOC, established a fortification in Kakaper (or Keper) in East Java and pillaged the surrounding area.
-In October 1679, a combined VOC-Bugis troops took this stronghold after a five-week siege.
+In October 1679, combined VOC-Bugis troops took this stronghold after a five-week siege.
 Galesong escaped with 60 men and rejoined Trunajaya.
-At this point he was very ill and died on 21 November 1679, either due to his illness or murdered by Trunajaya for his treachery.
+At this point he was very ill and died on 21 November 1679, either due to his illness or was murdered by Trunajaya for his treachery.